dominikmi/ansible-homelab/playbooks/roles/nomad-cluster-node/README.md

 Role Variables
 --------------

-There are just a couple of roles now.
+There are just a couple of variables for this role now.

 - `nomad_server`: <IP_of_your_nomad_server>
 - `nomad_data_dir`: </path/to/your/nomad/data>